 MSV believes that Board Certification should not be the sole criterion used for hospital privileging and certifying exams need to indicate real-life knowledge that assures competence without barriers of a complex process and exorbitant fees.

 MSV’s AMA delegation introduced a resolution to the AMA to advocate for MOC financial transparency, a fair fee structure, and to support efforts to reduce MOC fees including a reduction in fees for those who complete requirements through alternative but approved pathways.

-MSV has been actively engaging to reform MOC reform.
-MSV has made MOC reform a priority through the following ways:
+MSV has also made MOC reform a priority through the following strategies: